aric-volman/aric-volman/README.md

 ## Hi there 👋

-- 🎓 I'm a student at Westview High, studying AP Computer Science A ☕
+- 🎓 I'm a student at UCSD, majoring in Math-CS
-- 🔭 I'm aspiring to major in STEM, related to computing 👨🏻‍💻💻
-- 🛠️ I’m currently working on my Java, C++, Python, and PyTorch skills
-- 🌱 I’m frequently learning about PyTorch, Tensorflow, and OpenCV
+- 🌱 I’m frequently learning about mathematics and the world around me
-- ❤️ I'm always looking for ways to give back to the community through STEM volunteering 🌎
+- ❤️ I'm always looking for ways to give back to the community through volunteering and teaching
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: It's Aric, not Eric!